rchampourlier/chef_ruby_stack/README.md

 * Your gems are not installed on the Vagrant box' harddrive, so they won't get packaged if you package the box.
 Anyone getting the packaged box will have to reinstall the gems.
 * The gems get installed in your project's `vendor/bundle`, which is a behavior you may want to reserve to your host development environment.
 Since your host and virtual box architectures may not match, the gems installed with native extensions will not be usable on your host machine, so you will have to remove them and `bundle install` again if you need to run the project's within the host environment.

+### Why user and group?

+If you run the recipe through Chef-Solo as root for example, the gems will be installed as root and, while correctly installed in the rbenv-managed rubies, the installed files will have `root` as user and group.
+Since the gems won't be usable that way, the `ruby_stack_gem` resource will ensure to rewrite the owners of the gems files to match the one specified in the `ruby_stack` options.

 ## Dependencies